satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Peer-reviewed publications are the primary mechanism for sharing scientific results.
 The current peer-review process is, however, fraught with many problems that undermine the pace, validity, and credibility of science.
-Precious few reviewers work in relative isolation, in a short amount of time, and are not officially acknowledged.
-Reviewers also rarely have access to the information necessary to verify a study’s reproducibility.
+In this article, we highlight five major problems.
+Precious few anonymous reviewers work in relative isolation, in a short amount of time and rarely have access to the information necessary to verify a study’s reproducibility.
+Neither, are reviewers officially acknowledged, nor are their reviews held to any objective standard.
 We argue that these problems can be addressed by building upon computer programming code management systems.

-We propose that these problems can be resolved by undertaking the following
+We propose that these problems can be resolved by making the following changes to the review process:

 1. Distribute reviews to many reviewers.